mapitman/mapitman.github.io/content/posts/firewall-rules-with-ufw.md

 	"firewall-rules-with-ufw"
 ]
 +++
 UFW is _Uncomplicated Firewall_.
-It's an easy way to setup iptables firewall rules on your Linux system.
-If it's not already installed, it can be installed on Debian-based systems (like Ubuntu) like this:
+It is an easy way to setup iptables firewall rules on your Linux system.
+If it is not already installed, it can be installed on Debian-based systems (like Ubuntu) like this:

     sudo apt-get install ufw